 If you are curious about the kelp noodles, this is what they look like.
 They are a very low carb alternative to noodles and can be found in a bag, in the refrigerated section of Asian Markets and upscale markets.
 Locally, I’ve seen them at Huckleberrys and Best Asian market on Sprague.

 The salad is loaded up with fresh mint, basil and cilantro.
 Crunchy vegetables like carrots, cucumber, radishes or red bell pepper work well in the salad.
 I tucked some purslane in as well, but this of course is optional.
 The salad would be vegan, if it were not for the fish sauce, but I can’t bear to leave it out, it adds such good flavor here.
-But if so inclined, leave it out and either season the salad with salt and a tiny splash of soy, or a good fish sauce substitute.
+But if so inclined, try making this vegan fish sauce or leave it out and either season the salad with salt and a tiny splash of soy.

 - ⅓ cup rice vine vinegar